cloudera-labs/hms-mirror/link_clusters.md

 # Linking Clusters Storage Layers

-For the `hms-mirror` process to work, it relies on the UPPER clusters ability to _SEE_ and _ACCESS_ data in the LOWER clusters HDFS namespace.
+For the `hms-mirror` process to work, it relies on the RIGHT clusters ability to _SEE_ and _ACCESS_ data in the LEFT clusters HDFS namespace.
 This is the same access/configuration required to support DISTCP.

-Access is required by the UPPER cluster HCFS namespace to the LOWER clusters HCFS namespace.
-UPPER clusters with a greater HDFS version support **LIMITED** functionality for data access in the LOWER cluster.
+Access is required by the RIGHT cluster HCFS namespace to the LEFT clusters HCFS namespace.
+RIGHT clusters with a greater HDFS version support **LIMITED** functionality for data access in the LEFT cluster.

 NOTE: This isn't designed to be a permanent solution and should only be used for testing and migration purposes.